Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: A new proof of Crowley--Nordstr om's formality result

 \underline{Case a.3}.
-Now we shall find a Harrison coboundary for $m_3$ in the case that $r$ is even and $b^r=3$.
-The proof for this case is similar.
+Now we shall show that $m_3$ is a Harrison coboundary in the case that $r$ is even and $b^r=3$.
 We use the fact that in dimension 3 an algebraic curvature tensor $R$ is expressed in terms of the metric, of its Ricci tensor, and of the scalar curvature, through the Kulkarni--Nomizu product as

 i.e.,

 Let

 be the linear endomorphism defined by